 When the council first bought the shops in the town centre the majority of the units were empty, looking unattractive and discouraging people from coming to town.
 Since owning it we have made sure the shops have come back into use and have helped to bring back footfall.

-In the last few years we have been active in helping establish and support a Town Team for Wokingham to ensure that existing retailers have a collective voice.
-The Town Team meet on a regular basis with the Council's Chief Executive to ensure that issues affecting the town can be discussed and they can help influence decisions made locally.
+Over the years we have been active in helping support the Wokingham Town Team, and it's successor the Business Association, to ensure that existing retailers have a collective voice.
+The Business Association is able to meet on a regular basis with the Council's Chief Executive to ensure that issues affecting the town can be discussed and they can help influence decisions made locally.

 We have also been consulting with local businesses and asking for their input into the regeneration proposals to ensure that the business community is a fundamental voice and part of the developing scheme.
 You can find out further information on our dedicated business information section.